learningequality/kolibri/docs/user/manage_content.rst

 .. tip:: **Workaround for import from local drive on older devices.**

-	If Kolibri is installed on an older or low resources device, you can try the following procedure for importing content channels from a local drive.
+	If Kolibri is installed on an older or a low-resource device, you can try the following procedure for importing content channels for faster results.

 	#.
 Stop Kolibri.
 	#.
 Browse the local drive with the file explorer of your operating system.
 	#.
 Copy the ``content`` folder located inside the ``KOLIBRI_DATA`` folder on the local drive.
 	#.
 Paste the copied ``content`` folder inside the ``.kolibri`` folder on your hard disk.
-The location will depend on your operating system (see the table below).
+The location of the ``.kolibri`` folder will depend on your operating system (see the table below).
 	#.
 Confirm the merge of the two folders.
 	#.
-Restart Kolibri and the new channels should be available.
+Restart Kolibri, and the new channels should now be available.

      +---------------------------+-----------------------------------------+